 For example, about an interesting fact about a product or how to use it, a life hack to its use, or something similar.

-To create as much word-of-mouth marketing as possible, you need to serve your customers’ needs before your own and stay laser-focused on developing the best product or service possible and providing top-notch customer service.back to menu ↑
+To create as much word-of-mouth marketing as possible, you need to serve your customers’ needs before your own and stay laser-focused on developing the best product or service viable and providing top-notch customer service.

-A brand aligns itself with a specific charity or non-profit cause to both do good and show potential customers its charitable inclinations.
-This will hopefully lead customers to feel good about the brand and want to do business with it.
+A brand aligns itself with a specific charity or non-profit cause to do good and show potential customers its charitable inclinations.
+Hopefully, this will lead customers to feel good about the brand and want to do business with it.

-This will only work when you find a cause that both the customers and the business care about.back to menu ↑
+This will only work when you find a cause that both the customers and the business care about.

-Relationship marketing and interactive marketing are almost the same things, as both types involve maintaining constant contact with the audience (polls, events, interactive games, giveaways).
+Relationship marketing and interactive marketing are almost the same, as both involve maintaining constant contact with the audience (polls, events, interactive games, giveaways).

 As a result, a friendly attitude towards the brand is formed, due to which it becomes preferable to competitors.

-Customer reviews, including those that are chaotically scattered across the Internet, play a large role in both cases.
+Customer reviews, including those that are chaotically scattered across the Internet, play a significant role in both cases.

-The logic behind the relationship and interactive marketing is that it will deliver repeat customers who will then generate more revenue than a one-off sale.
-It also works because it costs more to acquire new customers than it does to keep the ones you’ve happy.back to menu ↑
+The logic behind the relationship and interactive marketing is that it will deliver repeat customers, generating more revenue than a one-off sale.
+It also works because it costs more to acquire new customers than it does to keep the ones you’ve happy.

-People who have received positive impressions or useful information will be grateful and remember the brand fondly.
+People who have received positive impressions or helpful information will be grateful and remember the brand fondly.

-From a realistic example of such marketing, I immediately recall Alfa Future People (the main festival of technology and music), which is arranged by Alfa Bank.
+From a realistic example of such marketing, I immediately recall Alfa Future People (the leading technology and music festival), which Alfa Bank arranges.

 However, what if you are a small coffee shop?
 Very simple!
-Whenever possible, take part in various events and use event marketing to the maximum.
+Whenever possible, participate in various events and use event marketing to the maximum.

 Day of the city?
 Give balloons with your coffee shop logo to passing children.
 By the way, an example that worked for our client.
 In advance for City Day, he prepared beautiful balloons with the logo of his coffee shop and handed them out for free to children, who circled the center with them throughout the day.

-What is most interesting, after the end of the festive part, many families with balloons entered this particular coffee shop, where they were given loyalty cards for further communication.back to menu ↑
+What is most interesting is that after the festive part, many families with balloons entered this particular coffee shop, where they were given loyalty cards for further communication.

 The marketer is faced with the task of writing and implementing a single marketing strategy for different countries, taking into account their characteristics and differences.

-And now, thanks to the wide reach of the internet, global marketing is no longer reserved for big companies and corporations.
-This is something that can be done from the comfort of your home.back to menu ↑
+And now, thanks to the internet’s broad reach, global marketing is no longer reserved for big companies and corporations.
+This is something that can be done from the comfort of your home.

-Neuromarketing is based on studying the reaction of neurotransmitters to certain advertising objects: banners, native advertising, special offers, friendly recommendations, and more.
+Neuromarketing is based on studying the reaction of neurotransmitters to particular advertising objects: banners, native advertising, special offers, friendly recommendations, and more.

-According to the market research, a further strategy is planned, which includes the methods that have received the most positive unconscious responses, and discards the methods that irritate.
-This allows you to make the advertising environment comfortable and unobtrusive.back to menu ↑
+According to the market research, a different strategy is planned, including the methods that have received the most positive unconscious responses and discard the irritating ways.
+This allows you to make the advertising environment comfortable and discreet.

 Synchro marketing is the art of offering some offer or pricing promotion in industries or niches that don’t see steady sales all year round.